Did you know it's possible to use two mortgage loans when buying a home in…

 Mortgage pre-approval is a more thorough version of pre-qualification.
 California home buyers can get pre-approved for a loan when they’re ready to start shopping for a house.

-In fact, mortgage pre-approval is the closest you can get to the final approval and funding without having a purchase agreement in hand.
+In fact, mortgage pre-approval is the closest you can get to the final loan approval and funding without having a signed purchase agreement in hand.

 The benefits of getting pre-approved include:

-- First, it gives you a more accurate picture of your loan amount, since it involves a more thorough review process.
+- It gives you a more accurate picture of your borrowing capacity, based on a thorough review.

-- It can help you limit the scope of your home search to a specific price range, saving you time and energy.
+- It helps you focus your housing search to a specific price range, saving time and energy.

 - Pre-approval can also increase your chances of getting your offer accepted.